Katharine Cornell: The Barretts of Wimpole Street

-The 1933–1934 tour
+1933–1934 transcontinental repertory tour

 After Barretts closed, Cornell played leading parts in two plays: Lucrece (1932), Thornton Wilder's translation of the play by André Obey, and Sidney Howard's Alien Corn (1933).
 Her success in Lucrece put her on the cover of Time on December 26, 1932.

-Her next production was Romeo and Juliet, with McClintic directing.
-Basil Rathbone was Romeo, and Cornell played Juliet.
-It was the first time she had performed in any Shakespearean play; Rathbone was more experienced, having played leading roles in England at the Shakespeare Memorial Theatre and the Royal Court.
-Shakespeare was not fashionable in the US at that time, and his plays were rarely presented in live theater.
-The last had been Hamlet with John Barrymore 12 years earlier.

-Romeo and Juliet opened in Buffalo on November 29, 1933, and had difficulties.
-Cornell's friend, modern dance pioneer Martha Graham, choreographed the dance sequences.
-In Buffalo, Graham thought Juliet's balcony-scene costume was all wrong.
-She bought some soft white nun's veiling, from which she fashioned a flowing robe shortly before curtain time.
+Cornell's next production was Romeo and Juliet, with McClintic directing.
+It was the first Shakespeare for them both.
+Romeo was performed by Basil Rathbone, who had played leading roles at the Shakespeare Memorial Theatre and the Royal Court Theatre in England.
+The production opened in Cornell's native Buffalo on November 29, 1933.
+Cornell described that day as "a nightmare from start to finish.
+The sets wouldn't fit, the balcony was impossible, my costumes were wrong, the lighting went haywire."
+Martha Graham, who choreographed the dance sequences, stepped in and fashioned a flowing robe for Juliet's balcony-scene costume shortly before curtain time.

 The production opened a seven-month transcontinental tour that rotated three plays: Romeo and Juliet, The Barretts of Wimpole Street, and Candida.
-Many theater experts and actors advised against such an ambitious endeavor, planned during the height of the Great Depression.
-This was the first time anyone had attempted a national tour with a legitimate Broadway show, let alone a three-play repertory.
-The company toured to such cities as Milwaukee, Seattle, Portland, Oregon, San Francisco, Los Angeles, Oakland, Sacramento, Salt Lake City, Cheyenne, San Antonio, New Orleans, Houston, Savannah, and up the east coast to New England.
+Many theatre experts advised against such an ambitious endeavor, planned during the height of the Great Depression.
+It was the first time anyone had attempted a national tour with a legitimate Broadway show, let alone a three-play repertory.
+The company toured to cities including Milwaukee, Seattle, San Francisco, Los Angeles, Oakland, Sacramento, Salt Lake City, Cheyenne, San Antonio, New Orleans, Houston and Savannah, and up the east coast to New England.

-As movies had taken over from live theater to a large degree, there were major areas of the U.S. closed off to the tour.
-Many stops at smaller cities had not seen live theater since the First World War, or ever.
+As movies had eclipsed the stage to a large degree, there were major areas of the U.S. closed off to the tour.
+Many stops at smaller cities had not seen live theater since World War I, if ever.
 But box office records were set in most cities and towns.
 In New Orleans, women rioted when they found out that tickets had sold out.
 Variety reported that the tour gave 225 performances and played to 500,000 people.
 People in less urban areas traveled from two days away to see a performance, and the presenting towns gained a small but welcome swell in revenues from restaurants and hotels as a result.

 The most famous story to arise out of the tour came when the troupe was to play Barretts on Christmas night in Seattle, McClintic's hometown.
 They planned to arrive in the morning, and as it normally takes six hours to set up the stage, do lighting and blocking checks and distribute costumes, they figured there would be plenty of time.